Archives For Sublime Text

 Option 1: Snap package

-A group of contributers maintain the text editor in Snap package format.
-Ubuntu 20.04 + users can simply search for and install it from Ubuntu Software (aka Snap Store):
+Ubuntu 20.04 and higher can simply search for and install it from Ubuntu Software (or App Center):

-Install Sublime Text from Ubuntu Software
+Sublime Text Snap package in Ubuntu Software / App Center

 The snap package runs in sandbox and always up-to-date since it receives updates automatically.
 The only downside could be that some do NOT like sandboxing apps.